browserslist/browserslist/README.md

   Can I Use doesn't have data about the specified version.
 For instance, it will return two Chrome for Android versions even if Can I Use has only data only about the latest version.
 Default is `false`.
+* `normalizers`: An array of names of normalizers below and functions that accept a browser and return the normalized versions, which are applied to resolved browsers in order.
+For instance, `['byEngine', 'toDesktop']`.

 For non-JS environment and debug purpose you can use CLI tool: